Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/include.rst

 Then it includes other headers for itself.
 Includes work transitively, so if file A includes B which includes C, C content will be visible in any *translation unit* that included A.

 You should not rely on transitive includes though.
-Example: some code uses :cch:`<iostream>` and it also needs to access some mathematical functions from :cch:`<cmath>` but does not :cch:`#include` it and may still compile - on at least one compiler, I have observed that including :cch:`<iostream>` also provides something (or everything) from :cch:`<cmath>`.
+Example: some code uses :cch:`<iostream>` and it also needs to access some mathematical functions from :cch:`<cmath>` but does not :cch:`#include` it.
+On at least one compiler, I have observed that including :cch:`<iostream>` also provides something (or everything) from :cch:`<cmath>`.
 But it's only because on this particular compiler implementers of the I/O stream library also needed mathematical functions.
 If you try to build such project using a different compiler, it may fail due to missing :cch:`#include`.

 .. admonition:: tip
   :class: tip